Andrew7y/Andrew7y/README.md

 # About Me
+## About Me

 Hello!
-My name is Kamphaengphet Singkhon.
-You can call me Andrew, and I am a computer science undergraduate studying at the College of Computing, Khon Kaen University, My passionate is about software engineering, with a particular focus on backend development and deep learning.
+My name is **Kamphaengphet Singkhon**, but you can call me **Andrew**.
+I am a Computer Science undergraduate at the College of Computing, Khon Kaen University.

+I am passionate about **Software Engineering**, with a particular focus on **Backend Development** and **Deep Learning**.
+I enjoy tackling complex problems and building robust, scalable software solutions.

 ---
 ## Areas of Interest
 - **Software Engineering (Backend Development):**